Video game journalism: New Games Journalism

 New Games Journalism (NGJ) is a video game journalism term, coined by journalist Kieron Gillen in 2004, in which personal anecdotes, references to other media, and creative analyses are used to explore game design, play, and culture.
 It is a model of New Journalism applied to video game journalism.
 A 2010 article in the New Yorker claimed that the term New Games Journalism "never caught on, but the impulse—that video games deserved both observational and personal approaches—is quite valid."
 It cites author Tom Bissell and his book Extra Lives: Why Video Games Matter as a good example of this type of gaming journalism.

 Retro game reviews

-As retrogaming grew in popularity, so did reviews and examinations of older video games.
+As retro gaming grew in popularity, so did reviews and examinations of older video games.
 This is primarily due to feelings of nostalgia to video games people have grown up with, which, according to professor Clay Routledge, may be more powerful than similar nostalgic emotions caused by other artforms, such as music.

-This also includes the remastering and review of older video games, with such, as reviewing the critical aspects of the game and how it is delivered to a modern aspect.